Umar: Political legacy

 Umar was the first caliph to adopt the title amir al-mu'minin (Commander of the Faithful).
-Umar was one of Muhammad's chief advisers.
-After Muhammad's passing, it was Umar who reconciled the Medinan Muslims to accept Abu Bakr, a Meccan, as the caliph.
-During Abu Bakr's era, he actively participated as his secretary and main adviser.
-After succeeding Abu Bakr as caliph, Umar won over the hearts of Bedouin tribes by emancipating all their prisoners and slaves taken during the Ridda wars.
+After succeeding Abu Bakr as caliph, Umar won over the hearts of Bedouin tribes by emancipating all their prisoners and slaves taken during the Ridda Wars.

 Umar never appointed governors for more than two years, for they might amass too much local power.
-He dismissed his most successful general, Khalid ibn Walid, because he wanted people to know that it is Allah who grants victory, and to counter the cult of personality that had built up around Khalid, for the sake of the Muslim faith.
+He dismissed his most successful general, Khalid ibn al-Walid, because he wanted people to know that it is Allah who grants victory, and to counter the cult of personality that had built up around Khalid, for the sake of the Muslim faith.

 He would patrol the streets of Medina with a whip in his hand, ready to punish any offenders he might come across.
 It is said that Umar's whip was feared more than the sword of another man.
 But with all of this, he was also known for being kindhearted, answering the needs of the fatherless and widows.

-Umar's swift imposition of justice against his governors for misdeeds made even powerful governors such as Muawiyah scared of him.
-Ali ibn Abu Talib, during the later rule of Uthman ibn Affan, wanted Uthman to be more strict with his governors, saying, "I adjure you by God, do you know that Mu'awiyah was more afraid of Umar than was Umar's own servant Yarfa?"
+Umar's swift imposition of justice against his governors for misdeeds made even powerful governors such as Mu'awiya fear him.
+Ali ibn Abi Talib, during the later rule of Uthman ibn Affan, wanted Uthman to be stricter with his governors, saying, "I adjure you by God, do you know that Mu'awiya was more afraid of Umar than was Umar's own servant Yarfa?"

 Under Umar's rule, in order to promote strict discipline, Arab soldiers were settled outside of cities, between the desert and cultivated lands in special garrison towns known as "amsar".
 Known examples of such settlements are Basra and Kufa in Iraq and Fustat south of what would later become Cairo.
 His soldiers were forbidden to own land outside of Arabia.
 There were restrictions on their right to seize buildings and other immovable things usually thought of as prizes of war.
 Movable spoils were shared with the people of the umma, regardless of their social stratum.

 A modern researcher writes about this:

 He used to monitor public policy very closely and had kept the needs of the public central to his leadership approach.
 As second caliph of Islam, he refused to chop off the hands of thieves because he felt he had fallen short of his responsibility to provide meaningful employment to all his subjects.
 As a ruler of a vast kingdom, his vision was to ensure that every one in his kingdom should sleep on a full stomach.

 If a dog dies hungry on the banks of the River Euphrates, Umar will be responsible for dereliction of duty.